-This Criterion applies to Facilities that receive CoC Material.
+This criterion applies to Facilities that receive CoC Material.

-- Criterion 10.4 for receiving parties mirrors Criterion 9.6 for issuing parties. - Here, it addresses situations where checks by the receiving party identify errors.
-This may include inconsistent information, omission of information, changes to the supplier's Certification, or physical swaps in transit, that affects the status of supplied CoC Material. - Any errors found by the receiver should be promptly reported to the supplying Business and remedied by both parties agreeing to the steps taken to correct it.
-The potential for Double Counting of CoC Material must be avoided (this particularly applies to physical swaps). - Options include: - o A return of the shipment and voiding of the CoC Document - o Retaining the shipment and voiding the CoC Document - o A voiding of the initial document and replacement by a corrected CoC Document. - A complete set of records covering any errors and the agreed correction must be maintained by both parties for future Audit purposes. - The cause of the error should be investigated and appropriate Corrective Actions identified and implemented.
+Criterion 10.4 for receiving parties mirrors criterion 9.6 for issuing parties.

+Here, it addresses situations where checks by the receiving party identify errors.
+This may include inconsistent information, omission of information, changes to the supplier's Certification, or physical swaps in transit, that affects the status of supplied CoC Material.

+Any errors found by the receiver should be promptly reported to the supplying Business and remedied by both parties agreeing to the steps taken to correct it.
+The potential for double counting of CoC Material must be avoided (this particularly applies to physical swaps).
+Options include:

+- A return of the shipment and voiding of the CoC Document; - Retaining the shipment and voiding the CoC Document; - A voiding of the initial document and replacement by a corrected CoC Document.

+A complete set of records covering any errors and the agreed correction must be maintained by both parties for future Audit purposes.

+The cause of the error should be investigated and appropriate Corrective Actions identified and implemented.
 These should aim to address the root cause of the error/s in order to prevent future recurrences.
-Implementation of these Corrective Actions should also be reviewed for effectiveness. - If potentially fraudulent behaviour is identified, this must be reported immediately to ASI.
+Implementation of these Corrective Actions should also be reviewed for effectiveness.